knmbua/kanban_board_app/README.md

 npm run start:dev

 ## Deployment
 The application can be deployed to Render.
+My deployed link: https://kanban-board-app-yadw.onrender.com

 ## License
 This project is licensed under the MIT License.